lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 ## The Challenge

-One of the primary reasons for choosing TigerBeetle was for the ability to run it locally.
+One of my primary reasons for choosing TigerBeetle was for the ability to run it locally.

 Other ledgers I evaluated either required our tests to call a live API (great for simple tests but doesn't scale to large teams or automated tests), or spin up a flock of docker containers in order to run a local ledger.
 There's another post I'm yet to write about my choices for TigerBeetle, and where it fits in the spectrum of ledger databases, so I won't go into all of the choices here.